Take Care of Your Mental and Physical Health as a Way of Caring for God’s Creation

 • Practise prayer, meditation, journaling, and mindfulness.

-• Participate in youth groups like Laudato Youth, church programs where peer support builds resilience.
+• Participate in youth groups such as Laudato Youth and church programs that offer peer support and build resilience.

 • Avoid toxic relationships and harmful peer influence.

-Ignoring your mental health can lead to risky behaviours such as substance abuse, early pregnancy, violence, skipping school, and crime.
+Neglecting your mental health can lead to risky behaviours, including substance abuse, early pregnancy, violence, truancy, and crime.

 3. Avoid Harmful Behaviour: It Hurts You and Those Around You

-The holidays can expose young people to activities that harm themselves and the wider community:
+The holidays can expose young people to activities that harm both themselves and the wider community:

 • Drug and alcohol abuse